RakaDoank/react-native-ping-android/README.md

 # react-native-ping-android
-> Soon, it will be supported for iOS and macOS.
-This repository and library will be entirely moved to [ping-react-native](https://github.com/RakaDoank/ping-react-native)
+> This repository and library have been moved to [ping-react-native](https://github.com/RakaDoank/ping-react-native) to support other platforms (iOS and macOS)

 Expose the Internet Control Message Protocol (**ICMP**) to React Native android app.
 Measure the round-trip time (RTT) by using ICMP echo request packets to the intended destination.